 Icon of the Seas is currently under construction at the Meyer Turku shipyard in Finland, where to additional ships of the same class are on order and due for delivery in 2024 and 2025.

-Little is known about the new class of ship beyond the fact that it will be 200,000 gross tons, slotting in between the Oasis-class and Quantum-class in terms of size, and will carry around 5,000 passengers.
+Little is known about the new class of ship beyond the fact that it will be 250,000 gross tons, and will carry around 5,000 passengers, making it the largest cruise ship in the world.

 Royal Caribbean has been vocal about the environmentally-friendly aspects of the ships design, including its LNG propulsion, while also hinting at other energy-efficient technologies and engineering.